Athletics in epic poetry: Aethiopis and Little Iliad

 The Aethiopis and the Little Iliad are lost epics of ancient Greek literature that follows the events of Iliad.
 In the few surviving fragments of the epic, the poem describes Agamemnon arriving to the battlefield in Troy to fight against the Achaeans.
-Agamemnon, wearing armor of Hephaestus, killed Antilochus, son of Nestor, which caused Achilles to become enraged.
-In his rage, Achilles kills Agamemnon and proceeds into the gates of Troy to inflict more casualties on Trojan army.
+Memnon, wearing armor of Hephaestus, killed Antilochus, son of Nestor, which caused Achilles to become enraged.
+In his rage, Achilles kills Memnon and proceeds into the gates of Troy to inflict more casualties on Trojan army.
 As he entered the gates of Troy, Achilles was fatally struck with an arrow shot by Paris, assisted by Apollo.
 Odysseus and Ajax retrieved the body of Achilles.
 The Achaeans then hold burial rights for both Antilochus and Achilles.
 The burial of Achilles is attended by the goddess mother of Achilles, Thetis, along with her sisters and the muses.
 Following the funerals, the Achaeans honored Achilles' death with ceremonial games.
 In the games, Ajax and Odysseus competed for the title of greatest hero and for the grand prize of Achilles of precious armor.

 The Little Iliad follows the events of the Aethiopis.
 The epic starts in middle of the funeral games for Achilles with Odysseus and Ajax competing for the armor of Achilles and the title of the greatest hero.
 After competing back and forth for some time, Odysseus, with the help of Athena, claimed victory over Ajax.
 Following his defeat, Ajax became mad and committed suicide.